Slip‑Disc Management in Kuala Lumpur

 - Limit extended driving sessions to maintain spinal posture.

-While these measures may provide short-term relief, addressing the structural and functional aspects of a slip-disc through targeted, non-invasive strategies is often recommended for long-term mobility improvements.
+While these measures may provide short-term respite, addressing the structural and functional aspects of a slip-disc through targeted, non-invasive strategies is often recommended for long-term mobility improvements.

 Non-Invasive Approaches for Supporting Spinal Disc Function